Welcome to the Forest Oaks Swim Team 2022 swim season!

 On Friday evenings (at approximately 6:30 pm, depending on pool availability) before a home meet, swim team equipment must be set-up at the Forest Oak’s pool.
 Please volunteer to help with these tasks.
 Also please reserve time to help with final setup before the meet starts on the Saturday, as well as clean up and tear down after the meet.
 Many hands make light work!

-Summer Thunder, Pentathalon, Red-White-Blue, All-Stars and, Ponderosa are optional, two-day, Invitational Meets.
+Summer Thunder, Pentathlon, Red-White-Blue, All-Stars and, Ponderosa are optional, two-day, Invitational Meets.